erlendgit/spyder/README.md

 # Installation
-To get a virtualenvironment: run init.sh
+To get a virtualenvironment: run _bin/init.sh